Last updated: 14 January 2019

 When you apply for a loan we will also collect and hold your credit information, such as:

-- information about your financial position, identification information, repayment history
+- information about your financial position (like income, expenses, savings, assets and any other credit arrangements), identification information, repayment history

-- your current credit history, including default & payment information
+- your current credit and transaction history, including default & payment information

 We will only collect information that is related to our providing, or arranging others to provide: